Luxury Villas in Portugal and Across the Algarve

 The Algarve has a wonderful variety of birds, with a wealth of breeding habitats - and the area is a perfect stopover for migrating birds.
 Group and individual birdwatching tours are available with friendly, experienced guides, and you're assured of seeing a fascinating range of birds in different habitats.

-Kayak Tour from Tavria: 1 day
+Kayak Tour from Tavria: 1-day

 Departing from the historic town of Tavira, you'll head out to a lovely deserted beach where you can enjoy lunch, followed by kayaking lessons and snorkelling.
-See an abundance of wildlife in the air and on water - plus you can enjoy a good physical kayak workout in the process!
+See an abundance of wildlife in the air and on the water - plus you can enjoy a good physical kayak workout in the process!

 Guided walking tours in Tavira: 2 hours